 Important Trends From This Year’s Admissions Cycle

-With the reinstitution of testing requirements at several selective schools, application numbers and admissions rates have shifted a bit in this cycle.
-However, admission rates at super selective colleges continue to be at or below 6%.
+Application numbers and admissions rates have shifted a bit in this cycle.
+Some colleges saw growth in the number of applicants while other colleges saw declines.
+However, admission rates at super selective colleges continue to be around 6%.
 For current high school students, there are several trends to keep in mind.

 More colleges are reinstating the requirement of standardized testing.
-Colleges including Brown, Cornell, Dartmouth, Harvard, Penn, Stanford, and Yale are all requiring test scores in the upcoming admissions cycle.
-Juniors and Sophomores should make sure that they have a plan to take standardized tests if they are applying to selective colleges as school policies continue to change.
+Even at colleges that are still test optional, many accept a higher percentage of students who submit test scores.
+Juniors and sophomores should make sure that they have a plan to take standardized tests if they are applying to selective colleges.

 Majors matter!
 The major that a student indicates on their application can affect their chances of admission.
-Business, engineering, computer science, and STEM majors can be more selective, depending on the college.
+Business, engineering, and STEM majors can be more selective, depending on the college.
+For colleges that admit by major, it is essential for students to show a commitment to and experience in the specific academic area.

 Optional videos are becoming a part of admissions materials at several colleges.
-Brown, Case Western, Claremont McKenna, Duke, University of Chicago, Wake Forest, and Washington University in St Louis (among others) have begun allowing students to submit a short video introducing themselves to the admissions officers.
-More colleges may offer this option in upcoming years.
+Brown, Case Western, Claremont McKenna, Duke, University of Chicago, Wake Forest, and Washington University in St Louis (among others) allow students to submit a short video introducing themselves to the admissions officers.
+Students should use this as an opportunity to highlight one of their interests or strengths.

 If you have questions or would like to learn more about college admissions, please visit Excelsioradmissions.com or click here to schedule a free 30-minute consultation to learn how I can help with your college admissions process.